kus123123/90DaysOfDevOps/2023/day04/tasks.md

  **Tasks**

  - Explain in your own words and examples, what is Shell Scripting for DevOps.
+ - Shell scripting for DevOps refers to the process of writing and executing scripts using a shell (a command-line interface) to automate tasks in the software development and IT operations lifecycle.
+Shell scripts are typically written in a shell programming language like Bash, PowerShell, or Zsh.

+In a DevOps context, shell scripting helps streamline and automate repetitive tasks, enhance collaboration between development and operations teams, and improve overall efficiency.
+Examples of shell scripting in DevOps include:

+-1.
+Automating server provisioning: Writing a shell script to install and configure software packages, set up user accounts, and configure security settings on a new server.

+-2.
+Continuous Integration (CI): Creating a shell script to automatically build, test, and package code whenever changes are committed to a version control system like Git.

+-3.
+Continuous Deployment (CD): Writing a shell script to deploy the packaged code to staging or production environments, and perform post-deployment tasks like running database migrations or restarting services.

+-4.
+Monitoring and logging: Developing shell scriptsto collect and analyze log files, monitor system performance, and generate alerts or reports on predefined conditions, helping teams proactively identify and resolve issues.

+-5.
+Backup and recovery: Creating shell scripts to automate regular data backups, as well as restoration processes in case of data loss or system failure.

+-6.
+Infrastructure as Code (IaC): Implementing shell scripts to define, provision, and manage infrastructure components, making it easier to maintain consistency and version control across environments.
  - What is `#!/bin/bash?` can we write `#!/bin/sh` as well?
+ -#!/bin/bash` is called a shebang or hashbang line, and it is used at the beginning of a script to specify that the script should be executed using the Bash shell interpreter.
+This line allows the script to be run as an executable, rather than requiring the user to explicitly call the interpreter followed by the script.

  - Write a Shell Script which prints `I will complete #90DaysOofDevOps challenge`
+ -
  - Write a Shell Script to take user input, input from arguments and print the variables.
  - Write an Example of If else in Shell Scripting by comparing 2 numbers